rknightuk/guidetobricklink/guides/02-wanted-lists.md

 * TOC
 {:toc}

 The best way to buy what you need from Bricklink is wanted lists.
 Wanted lists are lists of parts, minifigures, sets and instructions that you want to buy.
-By default, a Bricklink account always has at least one wanted list; the "Main" wanted list.
+By default, a Bricklink account always has at least one wanted list; the "Default" wanted list.

 <div class="alert alert-warning">
 Looking to create a wanted list from a set?
 Check out the <a class="alert-link" href="/find-a-store-wanted-list">Bricklinking a set guide</a>.